Are you learning Chinese online?

 - 5th tone = neutral tone ma (or ma5 or ma0)

-Ok, now that we’ve covered the pronunciation basics – let’s get talking!
+Ok, now that we’ve covered the pronunciation basics – let’s get into these basic Chinese phrases!

 Common Chinese Phrases To Greet People

-The backbone of social interactions – we all need greetings to start off a conversation right!
+The backbone of social interactions – you'll need Chinese greetings to start off a conversation right!

 - #1 你好!Nǐhǎo – Hello!